 - Use multi-stage builds for building small images efficiently while keeping your Dockerfiles easy to read and maintain.

 - Use Docker Compose to orchestrate running of multiple related containers together in a development environment.

-- Configure a CI/CD pipeline for your application using GitHub Actions
+- Configure a CI/CD pipeline for your application using GitHub Actionsopen_in_new

-- Deploy your containerized Go application to Google Cloud Run serverless platform.
+- Deploy your containerized Go application to Google Cloud Runopen_in_new serverless platform.